HEMOPHAGOCYTIC LYMPHOHISTIOCYTOSIS

 Individuals with FHLH may be classified into high-risk and low-risk groups.
 Patients

-who are at low risk may be treated effectively with cyclosporine, corticosteroids
+who are at low risk may be treated effectively with cyclosporine, corticosteroids,

-or IVIG.
+or intravenous immunoglobulin (IVIG).
 Those at high-risk may require chemotherapy.
-The first goal of treatment

-is to achieve clinical stability and then to cure with bone marrow transplant.
+The first goal of treatment is to achieve clinical stability and then to cure with

 |